Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 The following versions of SpiraTeam and Jira Server are supported:

-- The JIRA 5.x plugin supports Jira Server 5.0 or later and SpiraTeam v5.0 or later
+- The JIRA 5.x plugin supports Jira 5.0 or later and SpiraTeam v5.0 or later

-- The JIRA 4.x plugin supports JIRA 4.0 or later and SpiraTeam v3.0 or later *(see [Using SpiraTeam with JIRA 3 / 4](../Using-SpiraTeam-with-JIRA-3--4/))*
+- The JIRA 4.x plugin supports Jira 4.0 or later and SpiraTeam v3.0 or later *(see [Using SpiraTeam with JIRA 3 / 4](../Using-SpiraTeam-with-JIRA-3--4/))*

-- The JIRA 3.x plugin supports JIRA 3.0 or later and SpiraTeam v2.3 or later *(see [Using SpiraTeam with JIRA 3 / 4](../Using-SpiraTeam-with-JIRA-3--4/))*
+- The JIRA 3.x plugin supports Jira 3.0 or later and SpiraTeam v2.3 or later *(see [Using SpiraTeam with JIRA 3 / 4](../Using-SpiraTeam-with-JIRA-3--4/))*

 If you are using the Cloud version of Jira, please refer to the [Jira Cloud Documentation](../Using-SpiraTeam-with-Jira-Cloud) instead.